Botswana and Mauritius

 We would like to arrange a honeymoon to Botswana and maybe a few days in Mauritius on the way home.
 We would like to depart on Sunday 13 July 2014 for about 12 - 14 days.
 We have done safaris in Kenya and Tanzania previously.
 Would be grateful for your recommendations and price estimates?

 Firstly, congratulations on your engagement.
 It’s great that you’re looking to travel to Botswana on your honeymoon.
 July is within peak season as the weather is lovely and warm and the game viewing is good, although you’ll need to take layers as the evenings can be cold.
-It’s also the most expensive time to be in Botswana, so if you’re dates aren’t fixed yet do consider travelling in June or October when you can get better value for money.
+It’s also the most expensive time to be in Botswana, so if your dates aren’t fixed yet do consider travelling in June or October when you can get better value for money.
 Botswana safari prices are often off-putting but one brilliant thing about Botswana safaris is that the price you pay in the UK will be the total cost of that part of your trip — the only things you pay for locally are tips and curios.
-There are no extra taxes or visa costs (providing you’re passports are British) and all activities, park fees, transfers, meals and drinks tend to be included.
+There are no extra taxes or visa costs (providing your passports are British) and all activities, park fees, transfers, meals and drinks tend to be included.

 I have always found that a two or three centre stay in Botswana yields the most balanced experience and best game viewing opportunities, with three nights the ideal time spent at each camp.
 If you’re adding on Mauritius then you’ll find the best value fares on either BA or a combination of South African Airways and Air Mauritius, or if you don’t mind going indirectly then Emirates offers good value too.